RCI Front Skid Plate Install 5th Gen 4Runner

 The recommended factory mounting point per the instructions is to mount to that tube mount bracket, so with the bracket gone, you need to add a spacer of your own.

-We found an extra set of nuts, bolts, and spacers provided from our previous skid plate install.
-This was damn near a perfect fit.
+We found an extra set of nuts, bolts, and spacers provided from our previous install.

 Rear Bolts on Skid Plate